-3. Non-UK sellers, shipping from within/outside the UK, selling to UK customers and without OMP participation, need to register and pay VAT on their goods.
+3. Non-UK sellers, shipping from within/outside the UK, and selling to UK customers without OMP participation, need to register and pay VAT on their goods.

-4. UK online shopping platforms (Online marketplaces, OMPs), will be responsible for collecting and accounting for VAT.
+4. UK online shopping platforms (online marketplaces, or OMPs) will be responsible for collecting and accounting for VAT.

-EU on cross-border e-commerce Changes in VAT regulations
+The EU on cross-border e-commerce – Changes in VAT regulations

-From 2021 January 1, after the end of the transition period for Brexit, the UK government introduced a new border operation model for the VAT treatment of goods entering the UK to ensure that goods from EU and non-EU countries are treated the same, to ensure that UK businesses are not adversely affected by the VAT reduction on imported goods, to improve the efficiency of VAT collection on imported goods, and to address the problem of sellers outside the UK not fully VAT payments.
+On January 1, 2021, at the end of the Brexit transition period, the UK government introduced a new border operation model for the VAT treatment of goods entering the UK to ensure that goods from EU and non-EU countries are treated in the same way, so that UK businesses are not adversely affected by the VAT reduction on imported goods.
+The new arrangements were intended to improve the efficiency of VAT collection on imported goods, while addressing the problem of sellers outside the UK failing to pay the full amount of VAT on sales of goods already in the UK at the point of sale.

-Summary of changes -
+Summary of changes

-Elimination of the exemption from import VAT on imports of goods of low value (below 22Euro).
+Elimination of the exemption from import VAT on imports of goods of low value (below €22).